MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 cmd.exe /c "wt.exe" --tabColor #009999 \; new-tab --tabColor #f59218
 ```

 Execution aliases do not work in WSL distributions.
 If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
-The `/c` option tells CMD to terminate after running and the `\;` backslash + semicolon separates commands.
+The `/c` option tells CMD to terminate after running and `\;` separates commands.

 ---
 <!-- End tab selectors.  -->

-When `--tabColor` is set for a tab it is associated with the first pane of this tab.
-Hence in a tab with multiple panes the color will be applied only if the first pane is active.
-To set color for additional panes you need to add `--tabColor` argument to the `split-pane` command as well.
-In the example below we create a tab with two panes; the color of the tab will  depend on which one of the panes is active:
+When `--tabColor` is set for a tab, it is associated with the first pane of this tab.
+Hence in a tab with multiple panes, the color will be applied only if the first pane is in focus.
+To set the tab color for additional panes, you will need to add the `--tabColor` parameter to the `split-pane` subcommand as well.
+In the example below, a tab with two panes is created with tab colors specified for each pane:

 ```powershell
 wt new-tab --tabColor #009999 ; split-pane --tabColor #f59218
 ```

+> [!IMPORTANT]
+> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 ### Tab focus